stat10/website/2021/syllabus.md

 Group projects receive team grades.
 In general, we do not anticipate that the grades for each team member will be different.
 However, we reserve the right to assign different grades to each team member based on peer assessments (see above).

 Your participation grade includes watching lecture videos, participation in live classes, submitting one-minute reflections, and being helpful to other students on Piazza and during labs.
 We will drop your lowest quiz score.
-Any concerns about grading errors must be clearly articulated in writing and sent to <sabdelmagid@g.harvard.edu> within one week of receiving the grade.
+Any concerns about grading errors must be clearly articulated in writing and sent to  our head TF Salma <sabdelmagid@g.harvard.edu> within one week of receiving the grade.

 ### Course Policies